Aditya239/Kakurosy/README.md

 ## Running the tests

 The test puzzles are in the ```savedpuzzles.txt``` file.
-To add more puzzles into this file (scraped from [here], ensure web connection):
+To add more puzzles into this file (scraped from [here]: So kindly read [this] and use accordingly.
+Please ensure web connection):
 ```
 python gather.py
 ```